AztecProtocol/engineering-designs/docs/building-in-chunks/circuits.md

 ## Fully decoupling L2 blocks from L1

 The L2 block production is decoupled from L1 checkpointing.
-By decoupling, we mean having L2 produce blocks, and at some point an entity groups some of them into a checkpoint and pushes them to L1, but L2 can keep advancing independent of L1.
-In other words, L2 liveness should not depend on L1 availability (though its finality most definitely should).
+By decoupling, we mean that L2 can continue producing blocks, and at some point an entity groups them into a checkpoint and submits it to L1 within a single L1 block.
+This allows L2 to progress more quickly and independently of L1.

 > We'd need mechanisms for fluctuating fees without having to go through L1.